MicrosoftDocs/memdocs/sccm/core/servers/manage/reference-for-maintenance-tasks.md

 -   **Primary site**: Enabled
 -   Secondary site: Not available

 **Delete Inactive Client Discovery Data**: Use this task to delete discovery data for inactive clients from the database.
-Clients are marked as inactive when the client is flagged as obsolete and by configurations that are made for Client status.
+Clients are marked as inactive when the client is flagged as obsolete and by configurations that are made for client status.

 This task operates only on resources that are Configuration Manager clients.
-It's different than the **Delete Aged Discovery Data** task which deletes any aged discovery data record.
+It's different than the **Delete Aged Discovery Data** task, which deletes any aged discovery data record.
 When this task runs at a site, it removes the data from the database at all sites in a hierarchy.
 For more information, see [How to configure client status in System Center Configuration Manager](../../../core/clients/deploy/configure-client-status.md).

 > [!IMPORTANT]
 > When it's enabled, configure this task to run at an interval greater than the **Heartbeat Discovery** schedule.
 This enables active clients to send a Heartbeat Discovery record to mark their client record as active so this task doesn't delete them.